laurencelundblade/draft-ietf-cbor-cde/draft-bormann-cbor-dcbor.md

    original floating point value is used for encoding.
    (Specifically, conversion to a bignum is never considered.)

+   This also means that the three representations of a zero number in CBOR (0, 0.0, -0.0 in diagnostic notation) are all reduced to the basic integer 0 (with preferred encoding 0x00).

    Note that this reduction can turn valid maps into invalid ones, as it can create duplicate keys, e.g., for: